sutoiku/puffin/docs/Query Planner.md

 ## Strategy
 Because PuffinDB's [distributed query engine](Query%20Engine.md) will be deployed across [multiple tiers](Query%20Engine.md#physical-deployment) and might run across tens of thousands of serverless functions with [reactive caching](Query%20Engine.md#reactive-caching), its query planner will be quite advanced.
 There are three main ways to approach that challenge:
 - Manufally curating hundreds of query optimizer rules
-- Using deep learning to automate the generation of query optimizer rules
+- Using deep learning to automate the generation of such rules
-- Using first-order logic to automate the generation of query optimizer rules (*à la* [WeTune](https://ipads.se.sjtu.edu.cn/_media/publications/wetune_final.pdf))
+- Using first-order logic to automate the generation of such rules (*à la* [WeTune](https://ipads.se.sjtu.edu.cn/_media/publications/wetune_final.pdf))

 We fundamentally believe that first-order logic is the best approach, for several reasons:
 - It is cost-effective, fast, and sustainable (unlike manual curation)